-Another year, another cyber Monday—and another opportunity for cybercriminals.
-But unlike previous years, the 2020 holiday shopping season is already expected to pose more challenges.
-As concerns around COVID-19 discourage the popular in-person deal hunting, more shoppers are expected to descend upon e-commerce.
-And many sought-after items could be in short supply.
+upcoming holiday shopping season is already expected to pose more challenges.
+Shoppers are expected to descend upon e-commerce as many sought-after items could be in short supply.
 As a result, both consumers and retailers must be especially wary of opportunistic scammers who will offer too-good-to-miss deals in order to steal sensitive information and profit off their victims’ losses.

 While many of us are readying our credit cards, holiday shoppers will also want to take some extra time to consider who might be able to access the data you’re handing over.
-As we learned early in 2020, cybercriminals will be especially active this year, ready to launch an attack wherever they see an opening.
+Cyber criminals will be especially active this year, ready to launch an attack wherever they see an opening.
 From phishing scams to malicious applications, they’re waiting for unsuspecting shoppers to be lured into their traps—which means the best way to mitigate your risk is by remaining vigilant.

-Since COVID-19 made its way across the global retail landscape in early 2020, more shoppers have switched to e-commerce as their preferred method of obtaining the clothing, electronics, household items, toys, and other gifts they seek.
+As a result of the pandemic, many shoppers have switched to e-commerce as the method of obtaining the clothing, electronics, household items, toys, and other gifts they seek.
 And while we have seen a steady increase in online shopping over the years.
-This year’s holiday shopping is anticipated to smash previous records.
-In fact, a report by Google revealed that 75% of consumers plan to rely more on online shopping this year – and retailers are preparing their inventory accordingly.
+This year’s holiday shopping could beat previous records.

-Meanwhile, in the background, cybercriminals are simultaneously planning their attacks.
-They’ve already profited immensely from other aspects of the pandemic, as we saw as early as March.
+Meanwhile, in the background, cyber criminals are simultaneously planning their attacks.
 And they’re expecting opportunities related to holiday shopping to be equally profitable.

-- Web-Based Malware: FortiGuard Labs identified web-based malware as the most common vehicle for delivering malware during the first half of 2020, commonly used as part of phishing campaigns and scams.
-This attack vector outranked email as the primary delivery vector used by cyber criminals for the first time in a while.
-This year, consumers should be mindful of suspicious websites or advertisements that direct them away from whichever trusted site they’re browsing or that lure them with enticing deals.
+Web-Based Malware: Consumers should be mindful of suspicious websites or advertisements that direct them away from whichever trusted site they’re browsing or that lure them with enticing deals.
 In some cases, all it takes is a momentary visit to a malicious webpage to infect your device.

-- IoT and Router Attacks: While not directly related to Cyber Monday, exploit attempts against consumer-grade routers and IoT devices continue to increase.
-Many people are still working remotely this holiday season.
-Those who may be looking to upgrade their home offices or other at-home technology should take network security into consideration before making purchases.
+IoT and Router Attacks: While not directly related to Cyber Monday, exploit attempts against consumer-grade routers and IoT devices continue.
+Many people are still working remotely this holiday season, and those who may be looking to upgrade their home offices or other at-home technology should take network security into consideration before making purchases.
 While hacking the data on your smart thermostat, for example, isn’t really the problem (threat actors aren’t really interested in how warm you keep the house in the winter), they could employ reconnaissance hacks to discover your passwords for your corporate WiFi network or your login credentials for automatic online purchases.

 The best way to avoid falling victim to a Cyber Monday attack is to practice safe online shopping habits.
 Use common sense when browsing online and stick to trusted retailers for holiday deals and promotions.
-And when you make those purchases, credit is the best way to buy (as opposed to debit).
-Credit cards offer built-in consumer fraud protection, so you’re more likely to get your money back if a worst-case scenario comes true.
+And when you make those purchases, keep in mind that credit cards offer built-in consumer fraud protection!

-While the ability to purchase goods, send gifts, and connect to loved ones over digital networks has been incredibly valuable over the course of the pandemic, it’s important to understand that these conveniences are not free of risk.
+While the ability to purchase goods, send gifts, and connect to loved ones over digital networks has been incredibly valuable over the course of the pandemic especially, it’s important to understand that these conveniences are not free of risk.
 Rather than getting caught up in the rush and excitement of Cyber Monday shopping, take a moment this year to pause and revisit cybersecurity best practices.
 And don’t forget to pass on your knowledge to your friends and family, as well.
-This way, we can all enjoy a safe and relaxing (albeit socially distanced) holiday season.
-They might also consider that advice the best gift they get this year!
+This way, we can all enjoy a safe and relaxing holiday season.